 On the successful completion of the course, student will be able to: 1.
-K1& K2 2. understand the use of HTML elements like headings, K2 paragraphs, lists and links.
+1. recall and recognize HTML tags and their syntax.
+2. understand the use of HTML elements like headings, K2 paragraphs, lists and links.
 3. apply the concepts in creating web pages and formatting it. К3